Discord-Bot-Builder/Docs/faq/blocks.md

 Only if modifications on the File made that interacts with the Block (not the `code` part) DBB needs to be Restarted.

+If you want to make your Block Public send it to Gold (and grap your Blocks Dev rank in Discord :D ).

 ---

 ## The Line Types